Control table: Decision table

-A multi-dimensional control table will normally, as a minimum, contain value/action pairs and may additionally contain operators and type information such as, the location, size and format of input or output data, whether data conversion (or other run-time processing nuances) is required before or after processing (if not already implicit in the function itself).
-The table may or may not contain indexes or relative or absolute pointers to generic or customized primitives or subroutines to be executed depending upon other values in the "row".
+Typically, a two-dimensional control table contains value/action pairs and may additionally contain operators and type information such as the location, size and format of input or output data, whether data conversion is required.
+The table may contain indexes or relative or absolute pointers to generic or customized primitives or functions to be executed depending upon other values in the row.